SQE Revision Timetable

 Light revision of key rules and high-frequency MCQs.
 Confidence-building, not new material.

-Topic weighting follows the SRA's published exam specifications and is adjusted using historical SQE1 pass rate data.
-Solicitors Accounts receives enhanced weight in the Foundation phase because it produces the lowest first-attempt pass rates of any SQE1 topic - and because it requires regular reinforcement rather than last-minute cramming.
+Topic weighting follows the SRA's published exam specifications, adjusted using historical SQE1 pass rate data.
+Solicitors Accounts receives enhanced weight in the Foundation phase because it produces the lowest first-attempt pass rates of any SQE1 topic and requires regular reinforcement rather than last-minute cramming.

 SQE1 Topics and How They're Weighted

-SQE1 covers 12 areas of Functioning Legal Knowledge across two papers: FLK1 and FLK2.
-Your timetable distributes study time across all 12 topics proportionally, with harder topics (based on pass rate data) receiving slightly more Foundation phase time.
+SQE1 covers 12 areas of Functioning Legal Knowledge across FLK1 and FLK2.
+Your timetable distributes study time proportionally, with harder topics receiving slightly more Foundation phase time.

 | Topic | Paper | Weight |